MohamedAlkindi/MohamedAlkindi/README.md

 ✅ Supports: instant text generation, smart replies, creative writing, email drafting, and more — right from your current screen.

-🔧 Built with: Flutter, Kotlin, Supabase, Gemini API, Accessibility Service
+🔧 Built with: Flutter, Kotlin, Supabase, Gemini API and Accessibility Service

 ---